lavanya57208/DSA/Arrays/README.md

 # Arrays

-This folder contains my solutions to string-based DSA problems.
+This folder contains my solutions to array-based DSA problems.